wanelo/wanelo.github.io/_drafts/2014-03-18-capistrano-you-have-changed.md

 ## Assume your Capistrano 2 Plugins Won't Work

 Gems that give capistrano extended features were pretty common in version 2.
 Version 3 took the most important features and merged it into either the `capistrano` or `capistrano-rails` codebase.
 If you're working with a Ruby on Rails project like we are, you'll find most of the functionality you need within those two gems.
-This includes asset compilation, bundling, deploying via you're SCM of choice, symlinking of folders as well as standard configuration.
+This includes asset compilation, bundling, deploying via your SCM of choice, symlinking of folders as well as standard configuration.
 There is fantastic documentation about "capistrano 3 flow" [here](http://capistranorb.com/documentation/getting-started/flow/).

 ## Flow Has Changed